hfleitas/mvt/worksheet.md

 ````

 ✅ Validations:
-- levergage `.show * policy update ` to check the status of your command.
+- levergage `.show table * policy update ` to check the status of your command.
 - query the target table to get a count of rows being inserted by the update policy.